 If you’ve been keeping up with us, we used to have this thrift-centered feature every single week. but it started to fuel my urge to constantly shop at second-hand stores…We were quickly running out of room to display and set things, even though we bought some really special pieces in that era.
 Here are a bunch of my favorites:

 But anyway, the amazing thrifted treasures we were able to dig for and bring home slowly started to fill up the house.
+The renovations Toronto friends of mine made to their house inspired me.
 So then I cut the feature back to once a month, thinking this would keep my wallet feeling a little cushier.
 It did the trick!
 Instead of feeling the need to buy SOMETHING every time we went downtown to scour the crowded warehouses full of old furniture, records and figurines, I started to look for only the most special of objects.
 I got picky!
 So much so, that even the monthly “SCORE!” posts got cut down…

 But time has passed and, almost three months after my last big second-hand purchase, I finally found one very important thing to bring home from the store…I dare you to find it in this next photo: